harveyxia/bittorrent/README.md

 ### Client

-The client is composed of two main parts.
-One part handles outgoing connections to peers.
-The other presents a welcome socket that handles incoming connections from other peers.

-These two parts of the client share a mapping from peers (IP-port pairs) to connection information.
-We identify a peer instance by its IP address and welcome socket port number.
+The client serves as the interface for sharing and downloading a file.
+If the user has a file to share, he can advertise the file to the tracker and then share a torrent file so downloaders can find the file.
+If the user wants to download a file, he just needs to initiate the client with the associated torrent file.
+Downloading or uploading multiple files simply involves running multiple client instances--one for each file.

+The implementation of the client consists of two main threads that can create separate tasks to be run on a thread pool.
+One of these threads simply presents a welcome socket and accepts new connections from peers.
+The other thread parses messages from the connection sockets of all connected peers.
+Once the messages are parsed, they are bundled into a task instance and passed to the thread pool for processing.
+In addition to these tasks, the client also has to query the tracker periodically for the updated peer list.
+This is done through scheduled tasks and allows the client to be robust to peer churn since it will quickly discover peers that have joined or left.
+Finally, an unchoker task also runs periodically in order to update which peers the client has decided to unchoke (i.e., upload to them).

+For each peer (IP-port pair), the client keeps a set of connection information.
+This information includes the associated socket, the peer's bitfield, his upload rate to the client and download rate from the client, and choke/unchoke and interested/uninterested state for the protocol.

 We implemented the peer-to-peer protocol using two finite state machines, one for the download actions of a client and one for the upload actions of a client, as shown below.
 For each file, the client maintains a list of four peers.
 If the client hasn't completed downloading the file, then this list contains the four peers that have provided the fastest *download* rates.
-If the client has completed downloading the file, then the list contains the four peers that have provided the fastest *upload* rates.
+If the client has completed downloading the file (i.e., is now seeding), then the list contains the four peers that have provided the fastest *upload* rates.
+This tit-for-tat strategy provides incentive to upload quickly to your peers in order to receive more data in return.

 #### Downloader FSM